 Kalindi Khal Expedition

 Kalindi Khal Trek is an extremely challenging expedition-style traverse of the Kalindi Khal Pass in spectacular Garhwal Himalayas connecting Gangotri and Badrinath.
 The route involves a trek over rough glaciers, rocky screens and crevassed snowfields.
 At times we need to roped up and require the use of ice axes and crampons.
 Kalindi khal trek takes you half way round Garhwal from the Bhagirathi Valley to the Alaknanda Valley.
 The journey en route Kalindi Khal unfolds views of some of the highest and most majestic peaks of the Indian Himalayan range - Shivling at 6,543 m, Meru at 6,630 m, Kedar Dome at 6,808 m, Bhagirathi group at 6,856 m, Nilkantha at 6,506 m, Chandra Parvat at 6,728 m, Avalanche Peak at 6,413 m, Kamet at 7,756 m Mana at 7,272 m and Abi Gamin at 7,355 m.
 Although prior climbing experience is not required, this trip is one of our most demanding treks suited to only those who want to join a reconnaissance style expedition.
+Additional note for Foreign Nationals - Due to ILP (Inner Line Permit) requirements, we need a minimum of 4 foreign nationals in the group.
+In case you are booking for yourself as an individual or in a group smaller than 4 and you are not Indian national, please consider the risk of batch cancellation in the event of less than 4 foreign nationals in the batch.
+We will wait till 2 months prior to departure and if we do not have a minimum of 4 foreign nationals’ booking in the group, we will cancel and issue refunds for all foreign nationals’ bookings.
+This does not apply to any Indian nationals.

 Click here for packing list.